-Mission Statement: The California School-Based Health Alliance Youth Board aims to amplify youth engagement and access to school-based health through leadership, advocacy, and networking opportunities throughout California.
+Mission Statement: The California School-Based Health Alliance Youth Board aims to amplify youth engagement and access to school-based health through leadership, advocacy, and empowerment throughout California.

 In 2007, five young people formed our Youth Board, a group of school health advocates from across California committed to the advancement of school-based health care.
 The Youth Board has continuously worked to provide technical assistance, advocate for school health policies and ensure that youth engagement is a priority locally, statewide, and nationally.
 Our Youth Board members bring experience in adolescent health, school health, and community organizing that energizes our commitment to youth voice in school health.

 Michel’le is a third-year Youth Board member of the California School-Based Health Alliance.
 She is currently majoring in Psychology at West Los Angeles College.
 Michel’le was previously a part of the L.A.
 Trust Youth Advisory Board and helped to promote safe health for her former high school and community.
 She has traveled to Sacramento to speak to legislators in hopes of gaining funds to build more school-based health clinics on high school campuses.
 She hopes to bring that experience with her as a current Youth Board member.
 From working with the UCLA Sex Squad and being a Peer Health Ambassador, Michel’le also has experience in providing peer education and support to other youth in need of sexual health education, services, counseling, and testing.
 She aspires to advocate for and provide assistance to anyone interested in health and wellness.
 Michel’le believes that everyone could use a hand when it comes to their overall being.
 She wishes others could take a stand beside her to help spread education to our youth.
 She is excited to be on board of yet another great organization and strives to make an impact in the health community and in many lives.